botfront/botfront/botfront/docs/guide/rasa/nlu/training.md

 ## Compositing entities

-Duckling is an open source parser by Facebook able to extract structured entities such as numbers, amounts of money, emails, dates.
+Duckling is an open source parser by Facebook which is able to extract structured entities such as numbers, amounts of money, emails, dates.
 It can be used by Rasa and is integrated in the Botfront package (when you start Botfront with the CLI, a Duckling container is started)

-Being a parser, it is only able to recognize patterns in a sentence and not to attribute it to a specific entity.
+Being a parser, it is only able to recognize patterns in a sentence and not to attribute them to specific entities.
 For example, in the following sentence:

 > I want *2* beers and *3* cokes